Japan Sofa - Two | House of Finn Juhl

 Japan Sofa | Two Seater | Finn Juhl | 1957

-Even with the Japan Sofa's simple construction, Finn Juhl remained true to his idea of emphasizing the distinction between the carried and carrying elements by separating the backrest from the supporting frame using brass brackets.
+Despite the Japan Sofa's simple construction, Finn Juhl remained true to his concept of emphasizing the distinction between the carried and carrying elements by separating the backrest from the supporting frame.
+The solid horizontal backrest, resting on slightly tapered legs, references a traditional Japanese temple door.
 The Japan Sofa Two Seater is available in oak or walnut with upholstery options in textile or leather.

 Wood Type